jackmoore/autosize/readme.md

 ## Changelog

+### v1.17.6 - 2013/8/24
+* Fixed a potential issue introduced in 1.17.4 that causes an 'NS_ERROR_FAILURE' error in Firefox.

 ### v1.17.5 - 2013/8/23
-* Fixed oversight in previous commit that caused FireFox fix not to be applied.
+* Fixed oversight in 1.17.4 that caused FireFox fix not to be applied.

 ### v1.17.4 - 2013/8/22
 * Improved speed of editing large blocks of text in FireFox.